zx0401/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## GameRules

+Open the index.html file to start the game.
+Every opening of a pair of cards will increase the number of moves by 1.
+Every 10 moves will reduce 1 number of stars.
+At the beginning, there are 5 stars.
+Once all cards match, will show the success message.